Anxiety is the most common mental health issue experienced by people in North America, with almost 1 in 5 American adults affected each year.1

 A 2014 review also looked at ashwagandha and concluded that in the five available quality trials involving humans, ashwagandha was more effective than placebo for reducing anxiety and/or stress.
 Specifically, ashwagandha led to reductions in scores on the Hamilton Anxiety Scale in two studies, and in one study people taking ashwagandha has a 56.5% decrease in scores on the Beck Anxiety Inventory, compared to a 30.5% decrease for psychotherapy.
 In another study, ashwagandha was associated with a 44% reduction in Perceived Stress Scale (PSS) scores compared to just a 5.5% reduction in the placebo group.11

-John did a write up on his experience with Theanine which you can read here.
+We did a blog post devoted to L-Theanine which you can read here.

 L-theanine is an amino acid found in tea leaves, particularly green tea.
 If you drink 6-8 cups of green tea a day, it’s likely that you’ll be consuming around 200-400 mg of theanine.
 This amino acid helps to promote feelings of relaxation without causing drowsiness, which makes it a good go-to for daytime anxiety such as before a big meeting or a first date.